 1.7.1 Generator offer curves

-The following material is provided for background and should be used for information only.
 Offer curves are used in determining hourly production cost and total production costs.
 An offer curve can have up to ten points defined.
-The first point describes the lowest MW amount offered of a unit where the slope equals zero (0).
+The first point describes the lowest MW amount offered of a unit.
 The offer curve may be a smooth line or a block curve depending on how the points between each segment are calculated.
 The participant can determine how the slope of the offer curve is defined; however, the slope must be monotonically increasing.
-The offer curve is extended beyond the last point of the curve where the slope equals zero (0).

 1.7.2 Start Cost